 How we share information within the department

-When you begin accessing support from the Student Support and Safeguarding department (for example, through the Wellbeing Service) or if you are part of a process such as fitness to study, the department is processing information about you and your university experience.
-We only process the information we need to know, and we save personal data securely.
+As a student at the University, you will have supplied certain personal data when applying.
+When you begin accessing support from the department (for example, through the Wellbeing Service) or if you are part of a process such as fitness to study, the department will process this information about you and your university experience in addition to any further data that you may supply as part of the process.
+We only process the information we need to know, and we save personal data securely and in accordance with the University’s technical and organisational security measures.
 This confidentiality policy applies to the following teams:

 - Disability Advice

 - Money Advice

 - Student complaints, casework, and discipline (including dignity and respect)

 - Student Mental Health, Therapeutic Services and Wellbeing

 To process any additional Support and Safeguarding related data, we are relying on Legitimate Interest as the primary Lawful Basis as per the Data Protection Act 2018 Article 6(1)(f).
 Any Special Category Data is processed under Article 9(g) of the same legislation.
 We use electronic systems to record our interactions with students and any letters, documents, emails or other correspondence are saved.
 This is not routinely shared with anyone outside of the department and is only shared with people within the department who need to know.
 We may share information within the department to improve our support to you.
 For example, if you’re a young adult carer (and have verified this), the next advisor you speak to may be able to see this information.